daizutabi/mkdocs-nbsync/docs/getting-started/installation.md

 # Installation

-Installing nbsync is straightforward and can be done using uv or pip, the Python package manager.
+Installing mkdocs-nbsync is straightforward and can be done using uv or pip, the Python package manager.

 ## Prerequisites